shorif2000/elucidat-javascript-test/README.md

 Kept as basic as possible without spending too much effort

-Data is providied in specific ordering
+Data is provided in specific ordering

 No specific seat plan layouts